 Diffusion constants for different directions can be measured by changing the direction of the gradient field.
 Such measurements provide detailed information on the local geometry of the microscopic structures that restrict water diffusion.
-Based on the measurement of the diffusion constants in six selected directions, the entire geometry can be calculated by using the formalism of three-dimensional tensors.
 This version of diffusion imaging is known as diffusion tensor imaging (DTI).
-Such a formalism provides an approximation of the mean diffusion of water molecules in all directions in an ellipsoid whose three main axes may differ in length when there is anisotropic diffusion (▶ Fig. 47).
-A more accurate geometric model of the structures that hinder diffusion in a voxel can be generated when additional diffusion constants for other directions are measured.
+For example, after measurement of the diffusion constants in six selected directions, the diffusion-restricting geometry can be described with the formalism of three-dimensional tensors.
+In this formalism, the diffusion-restricting geometry is approximated by an ellipsoid whose three main axes may differ in length in proportion to the ADC in the corresponding direction (\blacktriangleright Fig. 47).
+Increasingly accurate geometric models of the averaged structures that hinder diffusion in a voxel may be generated when additional diffusion constants for other directions are measured.